 Azerbaijan Reveals Total Tally Of Evacuees From Iran (PHOTO)

-In addition, the list includes 6 citizens of the Czech Republic, and 5 each from Türkiye, Serbia, Kyrgyzstan, Sweden, Afghanistan, Australia, Austria, Greece and Vietnam.
+In addition, evacuees included 6 citizens each from the United Arab Emirates, Finland, Slovakia, Belgium, Kyrgyzstan, Romania, the Czech Republic, and Australia; 5 each from Serbia, Sweden, Afghanistan, Türkiye, Austria, Greece, and Vietnam; 4 each from Jordan, the Philippines, Ukraine, Sri Lanka, Kuwait, and the Netherlands.

 Legal Disclaimer: